Field work – now complete

-We have conducted extensive emissions monitoring surveys through upstream oil and gas developments in British Columbia (Montney region of Dawson Creek and Fort St. John), Alberta (Medicine Hat x2; Peace River x2; Lloydminster x3; Red Deer; Rocky Mountain House), Saskatchewan (Bakken, Weyburn-Midale), and New Brunswick (Stoney Creek).
-The links provide maps that show driving routes that we repeated 3-6 times, normally in one season but sometimes in summer/winter to build some seasonal contrast.
-In each development we will have repeatedly (2-6 times) sampled air downwind and within 500 m of 1000-3000 wells and facilities.
-Field work is mostly complete, but we do have campaigns ongoing in Alberta to target several additional developments, plus additional work in New Brunswick near legacy infrastructure.
-We typically measure geolocated concentrations of several gases (methane, ethane, hydrogen sulphide, carbon dioxide, carbon isotopic composition of methane), wind speed and direction, temperature, and GPS location data in real-time at one second intervals while we survey.
+We have conducted extensive emissions monitoring surveys through upstream oil and gas developments in British Columbia (Montney region of Dawson Creek and Fort St. John), Alberta (Medicine Hat x2; Peace River x2; Lloydminster x3; Red Deer; Rocky Mountain House), Saskatchewan (Bakken; Weyburn-Midale), and New Brunswick (Stoney Creek x2).
+Maps to the right show driving routes on off-lease roads that we repeated 3-6 times, often over varying seasons.
+In each development we have repeatedly (2-6 times) sampled air downwind and within 500 m of 1000-3000 wells and facilities.
+We measure geolocated concentrations of several gases (methane, ethane, hydrogen sulphide, carbon dioxide, carbon isotopic composition of methane), wind speed and direction, temperature, and GPS location data in real-time at one second intervals while we survey.

 Once back in the lab, we relate the gas plumes we measured on-road to upwind infrastructure sources using a geospatial database.
-Our datasets are robust because of; the high sample numbers; the the high degree of replication; the use of control routes as ‘blanks’; and the defined minimum detection limits (MDL).
-Comparator studies usually lack all four.
-Furthermore, to enhance certainty, we tag infrastructure as ‘emitting’ only if we have detected anomalies more than half of the passes.
-We will conduct our analysis and release results in two phases.
-Phase I analysis will be used to define; emissions frequency (e.g. wells emitting / wells existing); severity; emissions frequency as a function of infrastructural class, development type, or operator size.
-Our Phase II analysis products will include more refined volumetric inventory estimates, product loss rates (as % of production), and/or methane emissions intensity of oil production.
-In both phases our focus is on large-scale industry trends, and for example we will not be releasing operator-specific statistics because our sampling routes were determined largely by road access, and we did not design the routes for representative sampling across operators.
+Our datasets are robust due to high sample numbers, high degree of replication, the use of control routes as ‘blanks’, and the defined minimum detection limits (high sensitivity).
+To enhance certainty, we tag infrastructure as ‘emitting’ only if we have detected anomalies on over than half of the survey passes.
+Our analysis is broken down into two phases.
+Phase I is used to define; emissions frequency (e.g. wells emitting / wells existing); severity; emissions frequency as a function of infrastructural class, development type, or operator size.
+Our Phase II analysis products include more refined volumetric inventory estimates, product loss rates (as % of production), and/or methane emissions intensity of oil production.
+In both phases our focus is on large-scale industry trends.
+We do not release operator-specific statistics because our sampling routes were determined largely by road access, and we did not design the routes for representative sampling across operators.

 Timeline and outcomes

-In the short-term (summer-fall 2017) there will be 4 important outcomes from this work:
+In the short-term (present – 2019) there will be 4 important outcomes from this work:

 - Montney: This first Phase I analysis manuscript currently appears as a D-paper in Atmospheric Chemistry and Physics.
 The good news is that super-emitters were uncommon, but the bad news is that we measured emissions more frequently that we expected (about half of well pads), resulting in an emission estimate above the provincial inventory.
 A ground study using FLIR cameras and bagging/volumetric measurement (the industry-standard technique) was conducted in parallel with the mobile surveys, and although sampled populations were slightly different, statistics were comparable between the mobile and FLIR methods.
 This study was sponsored by the David Suzuki Foundation.

-- Saskatchewan: This Phase I manuscript will contrast emission patterns in the Bakken (unconventional) and Weyburn-Midale (conventional, EOR) oilfields.
+- Saskatchewan: This Phase II manuscript will contrast emission patterns in the Bakken (unconventional) and Weyburn-Midale (conventional, EOR) oilfields.
 This is an interesting comparison because the developments are intermixed, contractors are the same, and differences are a result in either extraction mode or operator profile.
-We aim to submit a manuscript for publication in June 2017 and its public availability will be defined by the journal’s peer review process.
+The manuscript will be submitted fall 2018.
 This study was supported by a combination of industry, government, and a local non-governmental airshed organization.

-- xCanada synthesis: This comprehensive Phase II paper will apply a more advanced volumetric modelling approach for an industry-wide snapshot.
+- xCanada synthesis: This comprehensive Phase II paper (early 2019) will apply a more advanced volumetric modelling approach for an industry-wide Canada emissions snapshot.
 We will contrast developments by metrics like loss rate (gas) and/or methane emissions intensity (oil).
-We hope to paint a big (and constructive) picture, and to point at low-hanging fruit for emissions reduction.
-We are aiming to submit this manuscript for publication in August 2017 and its public availability will be defined by the journal’s peer review process.
+We hope to paint a big (and constructive) picture, identify patterns, and to point at low-hanging fruit for emissions reduction.

 In the longer-term these datasets offer significant opportunities for re-analysis.
-In the future we hope to investigate the episodic nature of emissions, summer-winter emission contrasts, and to highlight low-emitting developments, etc. These are all in the pipeline for late 2017/2018.
-In addition to the above, we’ve also made measurements at oil sands operations (several), Carbon Capture and Storage sites, and have also measured emissions from legacy wells and coal adits/shafts in eastern Canada.
+In the future we hope to investigate the episodic nature of emissions, summer-winter emission contrasts, and to highlight low-emitting developments, etc. These are all in the pipeline for early 2019.
+In addition to the above, we’ve also made measurements at seneral oil sands operations, Carbon Capture and Storage sites, legacy wells, and coal operations/shafts in eastern Canada.

 Heat Mapping Old Coal Mines to Test for Methane Emissions.
 Global News.
 11 August 2017.